Vyral/anne-stewart-blog/_posts/2018-04-18-what-is-private-mortgage-insurance-and-what-should-buyers-know-about-it.md

 On average, PMI costs between $30 to $70 for every $100,000 of the amount you’re borrowing.

 However, if you’ve gained an equity position at or above 20%, even if you didn’t originally put 20% down, there is a possibility you could get your PMI removed.
-This isn’t a guarantee, but there are some banks that will allow this.
+This isn’t a guarantee, but there are some banks that will allow it.
 Given that PMI costs an average of $100 to $200, removing this extra expense could translate into significant savings.

 {% include pullquote.html %}